oat-sa/extension-tao-publishing/README.md

  - Label: Fill the label with a good name of your choice.
  - Root URL should be the protocol + hostname of the publication target (other TAO platform).
 Ex: https://demo.taotesting.com/.
  - Auth type: In case of Basic Auth, just use a username and password of a real user in the system that you want to publish.
 Please make sure that user has proper permissions.

+## Publishing of delivery to a remote environment

+During extension installation it will:
+- register a new filesystem `publishing`
+- register a new event handler for `DeliveryCreatedEvent`.
+This event handler will export a QTI test package from which delivery is created and store it in `publishing/{md5_hash_of_delivery_uri}/qti_test_export.zip`

+After delivery was created and tested on the authoring environment it can be published to a remote environment(s).

+To publish delivery to a remote environment(s):
+- open delivery in back office
+- in actions panel on press "Publish To Remote"
+- select one or more of available environments
+- press "Publish"

+For each of the selected remote environments, a new background task will be created.
+This task will send QTI test package, exported when the delivery was created, and delivery metadata to the selected remote environment.
+After that, it will check the status of test import and delivery compilation on a remote environment.
+The task will be completed only when delivery compilation on a remote environment is completed (or failed).